MirkoHernandez/renamer/README.md

 - Lowercase filename.
 - Remove punctuation characters.
 - Remove arbitrary text using a regular expression.
-- Rename a PDF file using the file's metadata (requires pdftk).
+- Rename a PDF file using the file's metadata (requires pdftk or stapler).
 - Add duration time for media file formats (requires ffmpeg).

 # Requirements